 Chickpeas are just about the most versatile bean I’ve ever come across.
 They pair well with so many flavors making them the ultimate bean in my book.
-No wonder they are loved by so many!
+No wonder they are loved by so many, and this Cranberry Walnut Chickpea Salad is another terrific use of these versatile beans!

 They may not have as much protein or fiber as black beans and cannellini beans, but chickpeas come in close enough with 15 grams of protein and 12 grams of fiber per 1 cup.
 They are a nutrient dense food with good carbohydrates the body needs and are low in fat with only 4 grams of fat per 1 cup.